-Please choose one of the three questions provided for your essay.
+Please answer BOTH questions provided for your essay.
 Essays must be between 500 and 1000 words.